FlynnYGUO/DUNE_PRISM_GEC_FD/README.md

 mrb install
 ```

+### 3. Second time log in:
-### 3. The next time you login the ivy machine (username@ivy.physics.sunysb.edu), do the following to set up:
+- The next time you login the ivy machine (username@ivy.physics.sunysb.edu), do the following to set up:
 ```
 source /home/wshi/ups/setup
 setup mrb